 Quartz is an extremely frequency-stable material.
-Epson uses its original QMEMS®technology to exploit this feature to the fullest and provide crystal devices used in consumer products such as smartphones, as well as in infrastructure and automotive applications that require exceptional accuracy and reliability.
+Epson exploits this feature of quartz to the fullest to provide crystal devices used in consumer products such as smartphones, as well as in infrastructure and automotive applications that require exceptional accuracy and reliability.
 Epson is filling the timing and sensing needs of different industries with timing devices such as crystal units, oscillators, and real-time clock modules and sensing devices such as gyrosensors.
-We are also creating new value with unique devices such as micro atomic oscillators.
+We are also creating new value with unique devices such as micro atomic oscillators

 Epson develops and provides a variety of low-power semiconductor devices, such as LCD controllers, microcontrollers, ASICs, and LCD drivers.
 From wearable products to automotive devices, Epson semiconductors are used in a wide range of products.

 Superfine alloy powders

-Epson leverages original thin-film deposition technology to provide the electronics, semiconductor, automotive, medical and other industries with high-added-value surface finishing for example gold-tin alloy plating on wafers, and decorative plating on watch bands.
+Epson leverages its thin-film deposition and photo-etching technologies to provide the electronics, semiconductor, automotive, medical and other industries with surface-finished goods (e.g., gold-tin alloy plating on wafers and decorative watch bands) and printed circuit boards.